docsforadobe/premiere-plugin-guide/docs/intro/debugging-plugins.rst

 Debugging Plug-Ins
 ################################################################################

-Once you've got the plug-in building directly into the plugins folder as explained above, here's how to specify Premiere Pro as the application to run during debug sessions:
+Once you've got the plugin building directly into the plugins folder as explained above, here's how to specify Premiere Pro as the application to run during debug sessions:

 On Windows: